bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 #### block_details

-A storage mapping that has the ability to map a positive integer (block height of BandChain) to a struct `block_detail`.
+A storage mapping that has the ability to map a positive integer (block height of Bandchain) to a struct `block_detail`.

 Example
 ```solidity